How to Protect Outdoor Furniture

 Wooden outdoor furniture.

-The general cleaning instructions for wood furniture is pretty pedestrian.
-Wipe away dirt twice a year using a damp, non-abrasive cloth.
-For stubborn spots, simply dip a cloth into a mix of gentle dish soap and warm water.
-Wring out the excess liquid and wipe the spot.
+The general cleaning instructions for wood furniture are pretty straightforward.
+Wipe away dirt twice a year with a damp, non-abrasive cloth.
+For stubborn spots, dip a cloth in a mixture of gentle dish soap and warm water, wring out the excess liquid, and wipe the spot.
 Then, dry the area with a second cloth.
-For mildew removal, apply the same concoction to the nastiness and gently scrub with a soft bristle brush.
+To remove mildew, apply the same solution to the affected area and gently scrub with a soft-bristle brush.

 Of course, external factors force you to clean your furniture a little more often.
 If you position your wood furniture around a pool or hot tub, wipe it down with water once a week.
 As chlorine accumulates, it’ll gnaw away at the wood’s finish.